AlibabaCloudDocs/ecs/intl.en-US/Images/FAQ/Image FAQ.md

     ![Entry for the data disk](https://static-aliyun-doc.oss-accelerate.aliyuncs.com/assets/img/en-US/3173559951/p49589.png)

 3. When the instance starts, the system attempts to mount the data disk based on the configurations in the /etc/fstab file.
-The mount operation fails because the data disk is not partitioned, as shown in the following figure.
+The data disk cannot be mounted because the data disk is not partitioned, as shown in the following figure.

     ![Failure to mount a data disk](https://static-aliyun-doc.oss-accelerate.aliyuncs.com/assets/img/en-US/3173559951/p49591.png)